csecht/CountBOINCtasks/README.md

 You will likely first need to permit Windows to run the .exe file: from the pop-up warning, click on "more info", then follow the prompts to open the program.

-The `GcountTasks` executable was created with PyInstaller available from https://pypi.org/project/pyinstaller/
+The `GcountTasks.exe` executable was created with PyInstaller available from https://pypi.org/project/pyinstaller/

 #### GcountTasks.app - MacOS
 A **MacOS** standalone of gcount-tasks is available.
 Download and extract the GitHub distribution package as outlined above.
 Inside CountBOINCtasks-master/Standalone_distributables folder is `GcountTasks_mac.zip`.
 Unzip that (just double click and follow the prompts) to install the `GcountTasks.app` program, which you can place where you like.
 Alternatively, the distributable app can be downloaded directly from https://github.com/csecht/CountBOINCtasks/blob/master/Standalone_distributables/GcountTasks_mac.zip.